MJKWoolnough/jslib/README.md

 The constructor of the Subscription class takes a function that receives success, error, and cancel functions.

-The success function can be called multiple times and will send any params in the call on to any 'then' functions.
+The success function can be called multiple times and will send any params in the call on to any 'when' functions.

 The error function can be called multiple times and will send any params in the call on to any 'catch' functions.